Extreme hunger driven by conflict and drought hits four nations.

 A shocking 17 million people (60 percent of the population) don’t know where they’ll get their next meal, with seven million on the verge of famine in Yemen.
 Since July 2015 Oxfam has reached more than one million people in eight governorates of Yemen with water and sanitation services, cash assistance, and food vouchers.
 In response to an outbreak of cholera, Oxfam is delivering water, sanitation, and hygiene to help prevent the spread of the disease.
 The delivery of clean water, the cleaning and chlorination of water sources, along with the building of latrines and the organization of hygiene awareness sessions have benefitted 920,000 people, including 380,000 children.

-In parts of northern Kenya, where for years we have worked with communities to help build their resilience to droughts, we are helping communities repair their wells to ensure families can survive this unusually severe emergency.
-We plan to help 600,000 people over the next six months with cash assistance for food and clean water.
+In Kenya, 2.6 million people are facing drought.
+In northern areas, where for years we have worked with communities to help build their resilience to droughts, we are helping communities repair their wells to ensure families can survive this unusually severe emergency.
+Oxfam has helped 200,000 people and 1,145 primary schools access clean water, and has reached 30,000 with messages designed to promote good hygiene as a way to avoid disease.
+Using an electronic cash transfer system, 32,200 people have received cash to buy food and clean water.

 We urgently need your support to help save lives in these areas.
 Please donate now to help.